 The per capita income in Franklin Park in 2018 was $63,389, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $253,556 for a family of four.

 Franklin Park is a somewhat ethnically-diverse borough.
 The people who call Franklin Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Franklin Park include Irish, Italian, English, and Polish.
+Important ancestries of people in Franklin Park include German, Italian, Irish, Polish, and English.

 The most common language spoken in Franklin Park is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Langs. of India.